zyro670/PokeViewer.NET/README.md

 - Open picnic ingame, stay in a position where if you walk with Stick Up you would hit the table
 - Wait until all animation is done
 - Press fetch.
 Bot is up.

+---

+## Known Issues
+* Sometimes connection with Sysbot can lag out and bot gets out of sync. **Workaround:** restart CFW
+* Above issue might get into a scenario where I get SockedExceptions where the host closed the connection. **Workaround:** restart CFW
+* Pokémon S/V doesn't erase egg date from basket once picnic is finished.
+This might result in false positives for shinies after getting a shiny on a picnic.
+A fix was issued on v0.1.0b_rev3 but it might happen. **Workaround:** reopen game.
+    * **NOTE:** BE MINDFUL of the EC and PID of the shiny, theres always the chance of getting back to back shinies.
+If they are the same as the previous shiny you got it is a false positive.
+* Sometimes you might get a false positive without getting any previous shiny.
+I currently know no workaround of source of the problem :( It uses PkHex shiny check so it should be accurate in theory.